YiLimath/YiLimath.github.io/_pages/agent-system/inter-agent-communication.md

 *Figure: independent agents coordinate through explicit task, evidence, status, and error messages.*

+**In one sentence.** Give messages between agents an explicit protocol — identity, schema, turn-taking — so that a conversation between them can be inspected.

 ## Problem

 Agents have different context, assumptions, tools, and lifetimes.
 An implicit